ElladanGE/DataAnalysisProjects/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the bookable room service.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install.

 ## License